 Plan something you enjoy after the interview so you have something to look forward to.

-Applying for a job and getting through an interview is an achievement.
-Every time you fill in an application or have an interview, you're becoming more experienced and confident.
+Applying for a job and getting an interview is an achievement.
+Every time you fill in an application or have an interview, you are becoming more experienced and confident.

-It's disappointing if you do not get the job, but you've done well and should still celebrate.
-You'll do even better next time, and it's still a valuable experience.
+It is disappointing if you do not get the job, but you have done well.
+You will do even better next time, and it is valuable experience.
 You could also:

 Was this page helpful?